xlladdins/xll/docs/Excel4MacrosH-P.md

   - > Only the first character in custom\_delimit is used.

-Add\_logical    is a logical value that specifies whether or not to add file\_text to the open workbook.
+Add\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether or not to add file\_text to the open workbook.
 If add\_logical is TRUE, the document is added; if FALSE or omitted, it is not added.
 This argument is for compatibility with workbooks from Microsoft Excel version 4.0.

-Editable    is a logical value that corresponds to opening a file (such as a template) while holding down SHIFT key.
+Editable&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to opening a file (such as a template) while holding down SHIFT key.
 If TRUE, editable is the equivalent to holding down the SHIFT key while clicking the OK button in the Open dialog box.
 If FALSE or omitted, this argument is ignored.

-File\_access     is a number specifying how the file is to be accessed.
+File\_access&nbsp;&nbsp;&nbsp;&nbsp; is a number specifying how the file is to be accessed.
 If the file is being opened for the first time, this argument is ignored.
 If the file is already opened, this argument determines how to change the user's access permissions for the file.

 |                 |                             |
 | --------------- | --------------------------- |